 1. Maine Lobster

 Beer: Belgian Wheat, Session IPA, or Pilsner

-Riesling or Chardonnay pairs nicely as these white wines aren’t going to detract from the fresh lobster.
-Plus, the oaky, buttery taste of Chardonnay undoubtedly stays in line with that melted butter you’re dipping with.
+Riesling or White Burgundy pairs nicely as these white wines aren’t going to detract from a fresh lobster roll.
+If you're going for decadence, the oaky, buttery taste of an American Chardonnay undoubtedly stays in line with that melted butter you’re dipping with.

 Meanwhile, a more bitter beer - like a Belgian Wheat, IPA, or Pilsner - balances the sweet lobster flavor, while remaining bold enough to give you all the taste of a delicious brew.